Speak to me in roars and booms like thunder,

 Shout and scream, hoarse as the Bedlam inmate

-Lie to me in dreams like a trickster god,
+Lie to me in dull dreams like a trickster god,

-Tell me I can spark like a lightning rod.
+Tell tales where I can spark like a lightning rod.

 Sing to me more skillfully than an opera star,